 Every once and a while, a visitor comes to the Honey House specifically for our beeswax.
 These people are DIY mavens: they’ve either been using beeswax for various projects for years, or recently saw something on the internet and feel like being crafty.
 Other times, people ask us about beeswax uses, and we’re happy to provide our insight on the topic.

-Visitors at our Honey House discover raw beeswax on our shelves and often ask what to do with beeswax.
-We gathered this list of what to do with beeswax shortly after we worked on the great beeswax filtering project at our Honey House.
-I can’t say that this was the most graceful of projects at the Honey House and our processes changed since that great day so that our wax is in better shape when we start.
-Live and learn.
+We gathered a list of interesting ways to use beeswax shortly after we worked on the great beeswax filtering project in our lab.
+We don’t process beeswax often, partly because it is so laborious.
+I can’t say that this was the most graceful of projects at the Honey House.
+Our processes have since changed after that day, so that our wax is in better shape when we start.

-- Waterproofing Shoes.
-There are numerous diy tutorials out there that teach you how to waterproof your leather and canvas shoes with beeswax with beeswax and a blow dryer. .
-My main tip though is to do a small test patch before treating the entire shoe.
+Waterproofing shoes!
+There are numerous DIY tutorials out there that teach you how to waterproof your leather and canvas shoes with beeswax and a blow dryer.
+My main tip is to do a small test patch before treating the entire shoe.

-- Anti- Itch Salve.
-Beeswax is good for the skin.
+- Beeswax is good for the skin.
 There are a number of recipes that use beeswax as an ingredient in do-it-yourself home remedy salves for minor burns and scrapes.